hyungmogu/udacity-cloud-devops-project-5/README.md

 - Add integration testing for microservices (Done.
 Verified locally.
 Need to fix routing response in `microservices/gateway`)
 - Apply Blue/Green Deployment
 - Apply Prometheus and Grafana to microservice using Helm Chart
-- Make it work 100% locally using Minikube (Done)
+- Make it work 100% locally using Minikube (Done.
+Need to make sure local file path is returned instead of AWS S3 url when using local solution.
+This will be done in the future)
 - Make this app is easy to start and use locally by ordinary people (In Progress)
 - Finalize README.md.
 Nearly half of contents need update.
 - Submit project